SteeltoeOSS/Documentation/api/v3/tracing/index.md

 Steeltoe distributed tracing:

 * Adds trace and span IDs to the application log messages, so you can extract all the logs from a given trace or span in a log aggregator.
 * Using the [OpenTelemetry](https://opentelemetry.io/) APIs, provides an abstraction over common distributed tracing data models: traces, spans (forming a DAG), annotations, and key-value annotations.
-* Automatically instruments common ingress and egress points from .NET applications (such as MVC Controllers, Views, HTTP clients).
+* Automatically configures instrumentations of common ingress and egress points from .NET applications (such as ASP.NET Core and HTTP client).
-* Optionally generates, collects, and exports Zipkin-compatible traces over HTTP.
+* Automatically configures trace exporters (when a relevant NuGet reference is included).

 ## Usage

 You should understand how the .NET [configuration service](https://docs.microsoft.com/aspnet/core/fundamentals/configuration) works before starting to use the management endpoints.
 You need at least a basic understanding of the `ConfigurationBuilder` and how to add providers to the builder to configure the endpoints.

-When developing ASP.NET Core applications, you should also understand how the ASP.NET Core [`Startup`](https://docs.microsoft.com/aspnet/core/fundamentals/startup) class is used in configuring the application services for the application.
-Pay particular attention to the usage of the `ConfigureServices()` and `Configure()` methods.

 Steeltoe distributed tracing automatically applies instrumentation at key ingress and egress points in your ASP.NET Core application so that you are able to get meaningful traces without having to do any instrumentation yourself.
 These points include:

 * HTTP Server
   * Request Start & Finish
   * Unhandled and Handled exceptions
-  * MVC Action Start & Finish
-  * MVC View Start & Finish
-* HTTP Client (Desktop and Core)
+* HTTP Client
   * Outgoing Request Start & Finish
   * Unhandled and Handled exceptions